 Section 14.2.
 Short Term Military Leave.
 An employee who is an active member of a recognized or federal military reserve organization shall be granted time off to accomplish periodic field training, encampment duty, disaster, or civil disturbance duty, which duty is required in order to maintain his or her status or otherwise required by law or regulation, and shall be paid the difference between the military pay received and the normal compensation that would have been received from the City during that same time period for a maximum of (14) calendar days during the employee's anniversary year.

 Section 14.3.
 Paid Sick Leave.
-An employee who has completed the probationary period shall be entitled paid sick to leave on the following basis:
+Sick leave with pay is provided as a benefit in recognition that employees do contract various illnesses from time to time and that their financial resources may be diminished in such instances if pay is discontinued, and that it may not be in the best interest or health of the employee or fellow employees for them to work while sick.
+An employee who has completed the probationary period shall be entitled to paid sick leave on the following basis:

 1. The injury or illness prevents the employee from working hours she or he is otherwise scheduled to work.